Advising FAQs

 - What degree will I get if I major in Speech and Hearing Sciences, and what are the graduation requirements?

-The Department of Speech, Language and Hearing Sciences (SPHS) offers Bachelors of Arts (B.A.) and Bachelors of Science (B.S.) degrees depending on the coursework taken.
+The Department of Speech, Language and Hearing Sciences (SLHS) offers Bachelors of Arts (B.A.) and Bachelors of Science (B.S.) degrees depending on the coursework taken.
 These degrees can be tailored for preparation for entry to graduate programs or can be more general for those students not wishing to pursue graduate school in clinical speech-language pathology or audiology.
-The undergradute bulletin explains the specific course requirements for each program.
+The undergraduate bulletin explains the specific course requirements for each program.

 - How should I select my courses?